Linuxfabrik/monitoring-plugins/check-plugins/nginx-security/README.md

-Checks the local security posture of an NGINX installation: which dynamic modules it loads, which account its worker processes run under, whether that account can be logged into, and the ownership and permissions of the configuration directory and the process ID file.
+Checks the local security posture of an NGINX installation: which dynamic modules it loads, which account its worker processes run under, whether that account can be logged into, the ownership and permissions of the configuration directory and the process ID file, and how large a request body the server accepts.
 Every path is taken from the values the binary itself reports, so a setting left at its compiled-in default is checked just like one written into the configuration.
 Each finding maps to a copy-pasteable recommendation.
-Alerts when a dynamic module widens the attack surface without being needed, when the worker account is privileged or can be logged into, or when a file the server relies on is readable or writable beyond root.
+Alerts when a dynamic module widens the attack surface without being needed, when the worker account is privileged or can be logged into, when a file the server relies on is readable or writable beyond root, or when the request body size is left unlimited or at the built-in default.
 Individual checks can be excluded with --ignore.
 Requires root or sudo.

 options:
   -h, --help            show this help message and exit